Gluten FreeRecipesSnacksTreatsVegan

 • Optional— use remaining chocolate for an extra chocolate drizzle if you want and top with flakey sea salt.

-• Once they are re-frozen, you can cut around the edges if there’s any access chocolate to make them into perfect eggs shapes!
+• Once they are re-frozen, you can cut around the edges if there’s any excess chocolate to make them into perfect eggs shapes!

 Leave a Reply